SonyLuz/RabbitMQ/README.md

-# RabbitMQ publish and consumer message
+# RabbitMQ publish and consume message
 Console of example to publish/read in of message.

 ## Structure: